kumresh/CatDogClassification/README.md

 The app uses a pre-trained PyTorch for image classification.
 The model has been trained on a large dataset of dog and cat images, resulting in high accuracy and speed.

 ## Conclusion
-We hope you find this app useful and enjoyable.
+I hope you find this app useful and enjoyable.
 With its fast and accurate image recognition, you can now easily classify images of dogs and cats with just a few taps.
 Enjoy!